carpentries/instructor-training/episodes/18-preparation.md

 breakfast to save money that morning.
 What challenges might affect your imaginary person?
 Thinking deeply about learners as people can help you prepare to bring your best self and provide an inclusive environment for everyone.

-## Reversing your Preparation Process
+## Reverse your Preparation Process

 Now that you have a sense of who might be in your classroom, a good next step is to think through **their experience with the content you plan to teach**.
 This is different from thinking through the content itself.